R311 (South Africa)

 The R311 is a Regional Route in South Africa that connects the R45 between Malmesbury and Hopefield to the north-west with Riebeek-Kasteel to the south-east.

+Route

 From the R45, the route heads east.
 It passes through Moorreesburg, where it meets the N7.
 It is briefly co-signed heading south, before diverging to head south-east.
 It passes through Riebeek West to end at Riebeek-Kasteel at an intersection with the R46.